 How to set up a transparent proxy?

-There are many ways to install a transparent proxy server and configure it as caching proxy or as content filtering proxy.
+There are many ways to install a transparent proxy server and configure it as a caching proxy or as a content filtering proxy.
 Here are several tutorials that may help you get started:

 - Minimal Squid as Transparent Proxy